What is Avery Parents for Racial Equity?

 We usually meet once a month in the Avery library.
 Some of us do book studies together - diving into issues involving race and education.
 We are separate from the PTO, but keep in close contact.
 We collaborate with racial equity parent groups at all elementary schools in the Webster Groves School District.

 We strive to build awareness, solutions, and leadership for racial justice -- the systemic fair treatment of people of all races.
-We will generate transformative ideas, information and experiences/resources to produce equitable opportunities and better futures for all children and families at Avery.
+We will generate transformative ideas, information and experiences/resources to produce equitable opportunities and better futures for all children and families at Avery and beyond.